RedstoneWizard08/ModHost/apps/kjspkg/README.md

 documentation of all the values!!).

-The entire executable (compiled on Linux/aarch64), at the time of writing, weighs in at 39 megabytes, and includes the entire UI source code as well as all the normal binary stuff.
+The entire executable (compiled on Linux/aarch64), at the time of writing, weighs in at 39 megabytes (at the time of writing), and includes the entire UI source code as well as all the normal binary stuff.
 Yeah, it's a big one.
 But all that... girth... allows you to customize the server on the fly with only needing to restart the server, not recompile it.
 It compiles the UI (only in release mode) on startup for you, everything handled, automatically.